ibm-cloud-docs/openwhisk/nl/pt/BR/deploy.md

     ```
     {: pre}

-4. É possível listar as ações, os pacotes e as APIs para confirmar que as três entidades esperadas foram criadas com sucesso.
+4. É possível listar as ações, os pacotes e as APIs para confirmar que as três entidades esperadas foram criadas com êxito.

     1. Liste as ações usando o comando a seguir.